Augmentative Communication and Empowerment Supports (ACES)

 - Undergraduate and graduate students in Communication Sciences and Disorders (CSD), or related fields

 - SLP Interns / Enrolled Students (ACES course)

 - Potential ACT 48 credits or ASHA CEUs

 - Special education teachers, SLPs, ATPs, or related fields

-If you are interested in being a volunteer at ACES, please complete the Volunteer Application, and the job description for the specific position:
+If you are interested in being a volunteer at ACES, please complete the Volunteer Application:

 The ACES program does require a tuition payment for each participant.
-This covers Professional services (therapy and group classes) for 10 days of instruction, as well as room and board for the 12 days on campus.
-The tuition rate for 2013 is set at $2800 per participant.
+This covers Professional services (therapy and group classes) for 10 days of instruction, as well as room and board for the days on campus.

 **Please note that tuition may be adjusted for changes in curriculum, number of participants, number of meals, or other conditions.**

 Funding for the ACES program may be provided through a participant's educational or vocational services (e.g., ODP waiver, OVR), depending on the specific goals of attendance.
 Please contact ACES staff if you have questions about funding costs, including how ACES may meet a participants' school, work/VR, or waiver service goals/objectives.
-For additional ideas, please see: ACES 2013—Potential Funding Sources Worksheet (Word document).
-Participants must secure funding for ACES 2013 July 8, 2013.
+For additional ideas, please see: ACES 2018—Potential Funding Sources Worksheet (Word document).

 Download ACES Frequently Asked Questions - updated (Word document)